 MSCI Colombia (GXG proxy) daily candlestick chart

-Colombian equities put in their best session in weeks on Friday, with Colombia equities were higher at the close on Friday, as gains in the Industrials, Services and Agriculture sectors propelled shares higher, and the COLCAP added 1.57%.
+Colombian equities put in their best session in weeks on Friday.
+Gains in the industrials, services and agriculture sectors pushed shares higher, and the COLCAP added 1.57%.

-The peso, by contrast, barely moved, closing near 3,335 per dollar — a level that leaves it pinned close to the floor of its own 52-week range rather than making a fresh statement either way.
+The peso, by contrast, barely moved.
+It closed near 3,335 per dollar, a level that leaves it pinned close to the floor of its own 52-week range rather than making a fresh statement.

-Trading was thin: US markets are closed for the Independence Day holiday, so global trading is expected to be light, and with Wall Street dark, Latin American desks effectively had the tape to themselves.
+Trading was thin because US markets were closed for the Independence Day holiday.
+With Wall Street dark, Latin American desks effectively had the tape to themselves.

-Ecopetrol, Bancolombia, ISA, Grupo Sura and GEB — the five names foreign investors watch most closely on this board — stayed out of Friday’s headline swings, tracking the broader index’s advance rather than driving it.
+Ecopetrol, Bancolombia, ISA, Grupo Sura and GEB are the five names foreign investors watch most closely here.
+They stayed out of Friday’s headline swings, tracking the index’s advance rather than driving it.

 Assessment — Firm Tape, Cautious Currency MEDIUM

-The equity gain looks genuine — broad-based across industrials, services and agriculture — but it arrived on a session with half the world’s liquidity absent for the US holiday, which flatters percentage moves and inflates the read on conviction.
+The equity gain looks genuine, with support across industrials, services and agriculture.
+But it arrived on a session with half the world’s liquidity absent for the US holiday, which flatters percentage moves and inflates the read on conviction.

-The peso’s stillness near the bottom of its 52-week band is the more interesting signal: after a currency that has strengthened by double digits over the past year on the back of a market-friendly political shift, a pause this close to the lows suggests the easy gains may be behind it.
+The peso’s stillness near the bottom of its 52-week band is the more interesting signal.
+The currency has strengthened by double digits over the past year on a market-friendly political shift, so a pause this close to the lows suggests the easy gains may be behind it.

 02 The day’s numbers